Master’s Mathematical Finance and Actuarial Science

 All students must note the general information concerning examinations as well as the current program-specific Academic and Examination Regulations (FPSO).
 Information on the degree program's concept can be found in the degree program documentation.

-The prerequisite for the TUM-Master´s program "Mathematical Finance and Actuarial Science" is an accredited university degree in Mathematics or a mathematically comparable course of study (i.e. not economics or business administration!).
-If you are interested in the Master´s program you should refer to the "Basics of the Bachelor´s degree course in Mathematics at the TU Munich" (see check list) to verify the required competencies in detail.
-You need to have acquired at least 18 ECTS credits from among the lectures listed in Table A3.1.
-Those in Table A3.2 are both mandatory.
-If these conditions have been missed by only a narrow margin, you'll have points deducted during the application process and maybe you'll be obliged to complete some of these modules during your first year of the Master´s program.
-If the commission thinks that there is too much missing content, your application will be rejected.
+The prerequisite for the TUM-Master´s program "Mathematical Finance and Actuarial Science" is an accredited university degree in Mathematics or a mathematically comparable degree program and the proof of appropriate competencies, as specified in the check list to the right.
+If you fail to meet these conditions only by a narrow margin, points will be deducted during the application process and you possibly will be required to complete missing modules during your first year of the Master´s program.
+If the commission thinks that there is too much content missing, your application will be rejected.

 Your language of instruction